jmpinit/homepage/_posts/2024-12-14-designing-a-pcr-thermocycler-pt-1.md

    strands).
 5. Lower the temperature to let the primers attach, which is called annealing.
-6. Raise the temperature again so Taq pol can do its work extending the other half of the DNA starting from the primers.
+6. Raise the temperature again so Taq pol can do its work extending the other half of the target DNA section starting from the primers.
 7. Repeat from step 4 many times, essentially doubling the target segment of DNA each time.
 8. Now you have a ton of copies of a your desired section of DNA to send off for